9 Regiment Army Air Corps: History

+The Regiment was declared combat ready with the AgustaWestland Apache AH.1 during May 2005.

 In 2016, the regiment merged with 1 Regiment Army Air Corps, based at RNAS Yeovilton.

 In April 2018, the regiment was re-formed and tasked with role of the Battlefield Helicopter Wing of the re-shaped Defence Helicopter Flying School at RAF Shawbury under the UK MFTS contract.
 It thus became a Tri-Service organisation under No. 22 Group RAF and comprising a squadron from both the Army Air Corps, and the RAF.
 It conducts Advanced Rotary Wing Training for Pilots and Crewmen who have completed Basic Rotary Wing Training in the sister wing, 2 Maritime Air Wing.
 Together, both of these units make up No. 1 Flying Training School RAF, the former DHFS.